Gopal-Khadka/DevGram/PROCEDURES.md

 ## Create comment functionality
 - Authenticated user can comment on the post of their and other users.
 - Unauthenticated can only see the posts and the comments.
+- Time, username, avatar and link to the user profile is also added to the comments section.